Sneedux/Sneedux/README.md

    To do the actual install, you have to be root, but none of the normal build should require that.
 Don't take the name of root in vain.

- - If you configured any of the parts of the kernel as `modules', you will also have to do "make modules_install".
+ - If you configured any of the parts of the kernel as 'modules', you will also have to do "make modules_install".

  - Verbose kernel compile/build output: